Enjoy my newest solo CD, The Big Embrace!

-* Thanks to Steve Ball, I enjoyed 3 variegated 'Tiny Orchestral Moments' recording sessions in June, September and October...mixes & more info coming soon!
+* Thanks to Steve Ball, I enjoyed participating in 'Tiny Orchestral Moments' recording sessions in June and September and recorded Tim Root's amazing music with a stellar ensemble in October...mixes & more info coming soon!

 * In June, a crew of 25+ people under the direction of Wilson Milam premiered the first act of The Nikola Tesla Projekt:

 The Light at On The Boards' Northwest New Works festival.
 Composed and written by

 Kultur Shock singer Srdjan 'Gino' Jevdjevic, it went splendidly.
 Performers included members of Kultur Shock,

 Dunava (Balkan women's choir), a brass band, Zeus, Prometheus, and the Tesla family, not to

 mention the village women, and the first sighting of Zeus encouraging young Thomas Edison...